srijken/web-www-v2/content/warningemail/_index.en.md

 ---
 title: Notification email
 opener: We report vulnerabilities to prevent issues
-intro: |-
-  When a vulnerability is found, we open a case and create a fingerprint*.
-Afterward, we start scanning to identify vulnerable instances and notify the owners of these systems.
-This structured approach helps ensure that vulnerabilities are tracked, managed, and resolved systematically.
+intro: When a vulnerability is found, we open a case and create a fingerprint.
 A case is a record or file created to document and manage the process of addressing a specific vulnerability.
-A fingerprint is a unique identifier or signature for the vulnerability that helps identify affected systems.
+A fingerprint serves as a unique identifier or signature for the vulnerability, aiding in the identification of affected systems.
+Subsequently, we start scanning to identify vulnerable instances and notify the owners of these systems.
+This structured approach ensures that vulnerabilities are systematically tracked, managed, and resolved.
 csirt:
   title: Our researchers search for vulnerabilities
   description: |-